kuma-dayo/HuTao-GS/README.md

 # HuTao-GS
 Supported version: 0.9.16 - 3.7.0

-> Please let us know which version you would like us to support.
+> Let us know if there is a version you would like us to support.
-> We'll consider adding it.
+> Will probably add.

 ## Old Version GUIDE
 0.9.16 to 1.2.0 must use proxycap.